What is the School's remote learning provision?

 Leave of Absence during term time:

-Headteachers can only grant leave of absence during term time where there are exceptional circumstances.
+Requests for leave of absence during term time will only be considered where there are exceptional circumstances.
 A leave of absence is granted entirely at the Headteacher’s discretion.
-Permission for absence other than that due to illness must be sought in writing, in advance, from the Headteacher.
+Permission for absence other than that due to illness must be sought in writing, in advance, from the Headteacher via the Student Leave of Absence Form (non-medical) which can be accessed via the Attendance page of our website.
 It is for the Headteacher to determine what constitutes exceptional circumstances and to determine the number of school days a child can be away from school if the leave is granted.
 All applications for leave of absence must be made in advance to the Headteacher and any leave of absence taken without permission in advance will be unauthorised.

-The issuing of FPNs will comply with the Code of Conduct and practise as determined by the Local Authority.
-We would recommend that all parents/carers familiarise themselves with the school Attendance Policy.
+The issuing of Penalty Notices will comply with the Code of Conduct and practice as determined by the Local Authority.
+We would recommend that all parents/carers familiarise themselves with the School Attendance Policy.

 How do I update my child's details including my contact details?

-If you would like to make changes to your’s or your child’s personal details, you can do this via Progresso.
+If you would like to make changes to your’s or your child’s personal details this can be done via the SIMS Parent App.

 How do I make payments for trips, food and other resources?